publiux/parseCifp/README.md

 	Requires perl version > 5.010

 How to use
+	Unzip the CIFP archive to ./CIFP_YYYYMM (name depends on cycle) Make sure the "FAACIFP18" file is in this directory

+	Edit parseCifp.sh
+	    Update the cycle information

+	./parseCifp.sh

 	Usage: ./parseCifp.pl <options> <directory>
 		-v debug
 		-e expand coded text (not implemented yet)